Larabanga Mosque

 The Larabanga Mosque (مسجد لارابانجا) is a mosque built in the Sudanese architectural style in the village of Larabanga, Savanna Region of Ghana.
 It is the oldest mosque in the country and one of the oldest in West Africa, and has been referred to as the "Mecca of West Africa".
-The mosque has undergone restoration several times since it was founded in 1421.
-The most recent restoration work were done in 2023.
+The mosque has undergone restoration several times since it was founded in 1421 CE; most recently in 2023.
 The World Monuments Fund (WMF) has contributed substantially to its restoration and lists it as one of the 100 Most Endangered Sites.
 The restoration works have revived the knowledge of adobe maintenance.

 The mosque has an old Quran, believed by the locals to have been given as a gift from heaven in 1650 to Yidan Barimah Bramah, the Imam at the time, as a result of his prayers.
 The mosque, built using West African adobe, has two tall towers in pyramidal shape, one for the mihrab which faces towards Mecca forming the facade on the east and the other as a minaret in the northeast corner.
 These are buttressed by twelve bulbous shaped structures, which are fitted with timber elements.

 Location

 The mosque is located in the Islamic town of Larabanga, close to Damongo in the West Gonja District of the Savannah Region of Ghana.
-The town is situated about 15 kilometers north of Damongo, and 4 kilometers south of the Mole National Park entrance.
+The town is situated about 15 km north of Damongo, and 4 km south of the Mole National Park entrance.

 History

-According to a legend, in 1421, an Islamic trader named Ayuba had a dream while staying here, near a "Mystic Stone"Larabanga Mystic Stone, instructing him to build a mosque.
+According to a legend, in 1421 an Islamic trader named Ayuba had a dream while staying here, near a "mystic stone", instructing him to build a mosque.
 Strangely, when he awoke, he found that the foundations were already in place and he proceeded to construct the mosque until it was completed.
 There is a belief that he left instructions that he should be buried close to the mosque, when he dies, and after three days, the baobab which would shoot up on his grave was to be preserved for generations.
 The baobab tree next to the mosque today is reputed to mark the site of Ayuba's grave.
 The townsfolk of Larabanga supposedly depend on the leaves and stem of this baobab tree for healing of ailments.

 Unlike mosques situated in urban settings in West Africa, the Larabanga Mosque is comparatively small.
 Rural mosques, like Larabanga's, were usually conceived by a single marabout and loosely based on styles seen elsewhere such as in the Great Mosque of Djenné.
 In order to achieve a physical resemblance to the architecture used elsewhere, the Larabanga Mosque had to incorporate large buttresses in order to compensate for the poorer quality of building materials.
 Larabanga is one of eight ancient and highly revered mosques in Ghana and is also the oldest.
 It is a place of pilgrimage and is considered the Mecca of West Africa.